-Clinical breaches or misconduct include failure to follow faculty directions, clinical protocol or guidelines, performing any procedure without proper authorization and approval, violations of patient or faculty trust or any intentional acts that could potentially could result in harm to patients, colleagues, staff or faculty.
-Breaches may include, but are not limited to, failure to:
+Clinical breaches or misconduct include failure to follow faculty directions, clinical protocol or guidelines, performing any procedure without proper authorization and approval, violations of patient or faculty trust, or any intentional acts that could potentially result in harm to patients, colleagues, staff, or faculty.
+Breaches may include, but are not limited to:

 - a.
-Maintain confidentiality of patient records; - b.
-Removal of records from school premises or incorrect storage of patient records; - c.
-Demonstrate concern for the welfare of patients, real or simulated - d.
-Demonstrate concern for the rights of others - e.
-Effectively meet one's duties including notification of responsible persons, punctual attendance, notifying appropriate individuals of absences or inability to carry out responsibilities - f.
-Maintain professional demeanor - g.
-Adherence to infection control, privacy and other federal, state or local regulations - h.
+Failure to maintain confidentiality of patient records - b.
+Removal of records from school premises or incorrect storage of patient records - c.
+Failure to demonstrate concern for the welfare of patients, real or simulated - d.
+Failure to demonstrate concern for the rights of others - e.
+Failure to meet one's duties, including notification of responsible persons, punctual attendance, notifying appropriate individuals of absences, or inability to carry out responsibilities - f.
+Failure to maintain a professional demeanor - g.
+Failure to adhere to infection control, privacy, and other federal, state, or local regulations - h.
 Fraudulent record keeping

-10. Damage to or Theft of University, Student, Faculty, Employee or Patient Property Prohibited damage or theft includes damage or theft of equipment, furniture, building walls or structure, lockers and preclinical or clinical facilities, laboratories, uniforms, clinical supplies, whether owned by the University, other students, faculty, employees or patients.

-11. Computer or Technology Abuse or Tampering
+- 10. Damage to or Theft of University, Student, Faculty, Employee, or Patient Property Prohibited damage or theft includes damage or theft of equipment, furniture, building walls or structure, lockers and preclinical or clinical facilities, laboratories, uniforms, and clinical supplies, whether owned by the University, other students, faculty, employees, or patients. - 11.
+Computer or Technology Abuse or Tampering

 Physical damage to any computer or other equipment as the result of anything other than excusable accident or normal wear and tear is not permitted.
-Prohibited behavior also includes use of computer or other technology to send any inappropriate e-mail or message or to alter any academic, patient or University record or document.
+Prohibited behavior also includes use of computer or other technology to send any inappropriate e-mail or message or to alter any academic, patient, or University record or document.

-STUDENT PROFESSIONAL AND ACADEMIC MISCONDUCT - REPORTING AND DISCIPLINARY HEARING PROCESS
+STUDENT PROFESSIONAL AND ACADEMIC MISCONDUCT REPORTING AND DISCIPLINARY HEARING PROCESS